tanvipeopleplusai/.github/profile/README.md

 You can read more about us on [people+ai website](https://peopleplus.ai/)

 ### HOW WE WORK
-//we know its going to change the world but we don't know where & how - add a short why here.
+We know its going to change the world but we don't know where & how - add a short why here.

 Read [this](https://sunbird.gitbook.io/peopleplus-ai/~/changes/mIlktQxhfTRRvn1Tg8MV/how-we-work) to know more about how People+AI is organised.